HouseTrip/database-monitor/README.md

-Watchdog
+Database-monitor
 ==================

 A service monitoring tool that pushes data to Datadog

-This program queries a service and forwards the important stats to DataDog.
+This program queries a database(Mongo or Redis) and forwards the important stats to DataDog.

 Configuration